ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop or TeXStudio, also compile `tex` documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
 You just don't see this directly because the `pdflatex` calls are hidden behind a graphical interface.

   To get useful functionality from `pdflatex` and `latexmk` you'll need to specify some command options.
-In the two sections below, I explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation yourself.
+In the two sections below, I explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation.

-### Options for pdflatex
+### Possible options for pdflatex
 The full `pdflatex` command I use to compile `tex` files, with all options shown, is
   ```
   pdflatex -file-line-error -halt-on-error -interaction=nonstopmode -output-dir={output-directory} -synctex=1 {sourcefile.tex}